galas123/100-days-of-code/log.md

 ### Day 25: February 06, 2017

 **Today's Progress**:I made some bugfixes & refactoring after code review.
-The cretical bug appears.
+The critical bug appears.
 So I'm looking for my mistake in the code!

 **Thoughts:** It is hard to refactor your own code without new bugs injection...You should properly test the app after each commit...